nievergeltlab/Tinnitus/README.md

 # Tinnitus
 Codebase for 2023 Tinnitus GWAS manuscript (Clifford, Maihofer,..., Nievergelt)

-Most analyses follow a main script that has been commented.
-Read for details.
+Most analyses follow a main script that has been commented with operation details.

 ### GWAS
-Code to perform GWAS
+GWAS of UKB and MVP

 #### UKB
 00_make_tinnitus_phenotype.sh: Construct tinnitus phenotype